 The first Open Museum was hosted at:

 The Tenement Museum

 Fashion Institute of Technology

 Museum of Chinese in America

 The Murphy Center, CUNY

-View a live map of the initial host organizations sites.
-Objects will be placed at these locations after March 30th 2012.
+View a live map of the initial host organizations sites from 2012.

 The Triangle Fire Open Archive is being created by on-going community contributions to tell the story of the Triangle Shirtwaist Factory Fire and its critical relevance today.